 We are living through a period of historic transition.

 As of early 2026, Artificial Intelligence is fundamentally rewriting the rules of our economy, shifting us from a world of scarcity to an era of exponential productivity.
 In time, this shift promises lower costs and a higher quality of life, but the "bridge" to that future is precarious.
+To navigate this transition thoughtfully, we need high-functioning civic infrastructure.

 While we have a roadmap and a strong idea how to solve this, we know that our solution will change as we learn and build.